 What are you most proud of?

 My documentary Gay Daddy springs to mind first.
-The doc aired two years ago and in many respects it precipitated a bigger movement around marriage equality and it certainly put a spotlight on the inequalities gay people in Ireland faced at the time.
+It certainly put a spotlight on the inequalities gay people in Ireland faced at the time.
 But what I'm actually most proud of is my family.
 They're normal, honest, good people, who have supported me, even when it was difficult for them to understand, but they've remained true to who they are and the family values they instilled in me and my siblings.
 For that I am ever grateful.

 What is your favorite thing to splurge on?